Tarbais Haricot Production

 : As everything is done by hand, this takes place over

-a period, depending on the ripeness of the pods (beans flower
+a period, depending on the ripeness of the pods (haricots flower

 2 or 3 times during its growth).
 Fresh beans are harvested in